mongodb/docs/source/reference/mongorestore.rst

 .. option:: --ipv6

    Enables :term:`IPv6` support to allow :program:`mongorestore` to connect to the MongoDB instance using the IPv6 network.
-IPv6 support is disabled by default in the ``mongorestore`` utility.
+All MongoDB programs and processes, including :program:`mongorestore`, disable IPv6 support by default.

 .. option:: --username <username>, -u <username>